northeast-kansas-library-system/next/source/tools/notices_slips/acctdetails.rst

 - Trigger:
     - This e-mail is sent when a new account is created.
     - This e-mail is only sent once - it is not sent when accounts are renewed or modified
-    - If staff tries to create an account and the process fails the first time staff clicks on "Save" for any reason, this message will not be sent.
-Common reasons creating an account fails are: required information is not filled out; card number already exists, username already exists, the borrower's age is not allowed by the borrower category, etc.
+    - If staff tries to create an account and the process fails the first time staff clicks on "Save" for any reason, this message will not be sent
+        - Common reasons creating an account fails are:
+            - Required information is not filled out
+            - Card number already exists
+            - Username already exists
+            - Borrower's age is not allowed by the selected borrower category

 - Enable/disable:
-    - The only way to disable this notice is to remove the primary e-mail address from the borrower's account
+    - The only way to disable this notice is to remove all of the :term:`valid email<First valid email>` addresses from the borrower's account

 - CSS:
     - The css for this notice is embedded in the notice